gomson/vicsydev/lispy_tests.md

 ```

 ### postramble
 I've been playing around with this approach for 20 years now, and have yet to find a language where it isn't doable enough to improve on the status quo.
-The excuses usually offered for enforcing more ceremonial test procedures are mostly about CI; and CI in itself is mostly process fluff to cover up for lacking culture.
+The excuses usually offered for enforcing more ceremonial test procedures are mostly about CI; and CI in itself is mostly process fluff to cover up for lacking culture, over engineering in it's purest form.

 ### peace, out
 You may find more posts in the same spirit <a href="http://vicsydev.blogspot.de/">here</a>, and a full implementation of this framework and more <a href="https://github.com/codr4life/cl4l">here</a>.